renaissance-publishing/renaissance/content/chapters/17-skills.md

     always be better off taking Search \[Tracking\] than taking Exotic
     Skill: Tracking.
-  - The Knowledge and Profession skills can also be used to establish a specific special skill-set for a character—for example, Profession:
+  - The Knowledge and Profession skills can also be used to establish a specific special skill-set for a character — for example, Profession:
     Hunter.
   - In addition to thinking about how you want to represent your character’s talents, think about how you want to be able to *use*